 Cryptocurrency exchanges don’t seem to like PayPal because of the risks involved.

-One of the main reasons for this is that PayPal have something called ‘Buyer Protection’.
+One of the main reasons for this is that PayPal has something called ‘Buyer Protection’.
 This allows the buyer to request a refund if somebody sells them something that doesn’t match the description.
 In most cases, PayPal favors the buyer.
 This means that the seller has no choice but to refund the payment.

-In the case of buying Litecoin and other cryptocurrencies, there is no sure way to prove that the seller actually sent the coins.
+In the case of buying Litecoin and other cryptocurrencies, there is no sure way to prove that the seller sent the coins.
 This means that the buyer would pretend they never received them and then request a refund from PayPal!

 As a result, merchants often charge higher fees to protect themselves from a chargeback!
-Therefore, it is important to remember that the options I am going to give you are much more expensive that using other payment methods!
+Therefore, it is important to remember that the options I am going to give you are much more expensive than using other payment methods!

-So, now that you know why it can be difficult to buy cryptocurrencies using PayPal, the next part of this ‘buy Litecoin with PayPal’ guide will look at where this is actually possible.
+So, now that you know why it can be difficult to buy cryptocurrencies using PayPal, the next part of this ‘buy Litecoin with PayPal’ guide will look at where this is possible.

-Where can you Buy Litecoin with PayPal?
+Where can you buy Litecoin with PayPal?